wallarm/product-documentation/docs/latest/api-sessions/exploring.md

 ## Identifying performance issues

-Use the **Time,ms** and **Size,bytes** columns in the session request details to identify performance issues and bottlenecks to optimize the user experience.
+Use the **Time,ms** and **Size,bytes** columns in the session request details to compare presented data with the average expected values.
+Significantly exceeded values signal about possible performance issues and bottlenecks and the possibility to optimize the user experience.

 ## Verifying API abuse detection accuracy